For special assessments over 5% (other than emergency special assessments

 super-majority for assessment approval are invalid, such as: approval by a majority of the membership or approval by a

 .
 For purposes of a special assessment, the approval requirement is set by statute rather than the governing documents.
-Regardless of anything to the contrary in an association's governing documents, special assessments are approved by a majority of the members casting votes once a quorum has been established.
+Regardless of anything to the contrary in an association's governing documents, special assessments are approved by a majority of a quorum of the membership.
 The Davis-Stirling Act defines a quorum to mean more than 50% of the owners of an association.
 (Civ.
 Code §5605(c)

-A membership voting on a special assessment is by secret ballot
+A membership voting on a special assessment must be done by secret ballot

 called for that purpose or entirely through a mail-in ballot